marygpresa/TFM/README.md

 # TFM
 Bioinformatics thesis project

+Option A: AML
-First attempt was using HiPathia to perform a mechanistic analysis on a cohort of more than 3000 RNAseq samples to study the effect of the inhibition of METTL3 in cellular pathways in AML.
+First approach was using HiPathia to perform a mechanistic analysis on a cohort of more than 3000 RNAseq samples to study the effect of the inhibition of METTL3 in cellular pathways in AML.

 Some opportunities/obstacles: